vesuxyz/docs/blog/2025-03-04-alterscope-new-curator/index.md

 **Collateral:** wstETH
 **Borrow/Multiply with:** STRK, ETH, WBTC, USDC, USDT

 This pool allows wstETH holders to borrow or multiply their exposure while maintaining staking rewards and DeFi Spring incentives.
-Use wstETH as collateral to unlock liquidity while keeping the exposure and yield.
+Use wstETH as collateral to unlock liquidity while keeping the full exposure.

 ## Alterscope xSTRK Pool